-So perhaps you’d like to put on a show of your own but don’t have the millions of dollars to invest in sound equipment.
+So perhaps you'd like to put on a show of your own but don't have millions of dollars to invest in sound equipment.
 Should you use microphones in your theatre performances?

 However, if you're on a budget and natural projection isn't cutting it, a few microphones may very well improve your productions.

 As discussed, it's always ideal to close-mic the actors.
 However, wireless lavalier mic systems are expensive, and smaller venues often do not have the budget.

 In that case, the best bet is to use stage mics positioned in key locations on the stage.
 Place these mics (whether floor or overhead) in spots where dialogue happens regularly.
 You may even need to change stage direction so that the actors spend more time in these miked areas.

 When using stage mics, be weary of gain-before-feedback.
 If the actors are too far from a microphone and you decide to boost the gain of that microphone, there is a chance that the mic will feedback with the sound system.
 This will do more harm than good for your production!

 For more information on microphone feedback, check out my article 12 Methods To Prevent & Eliminate Microphone/Audio Feedback.